jgyasu/ecoSPECS/README.md

 The program will ask you to choose an option from the following options:

-1. Generate a table using a prompt
+1. Generate a document containing a short introduction and table using a prompt
 2. Extract tables from a file (pdf and docx supported)

 ## Note